How cleaning Products affect the health of your Pets

 I had left two wonderful animals with her for a while.
 Within 4 years, I lost a beautiful Cornish Rex to sinus cancer.
 She had lost a Cornish Rex I had given her to breast cancer and a feral beauty she had adopted as a kitten to lung cancer.
 Soon, she would develop cancer and the rest is unnecessary to discuss.

 Be proactive and protective with your pets (and children) and air the house out often.

 There are more dangers you may not be aware of.
 We found that other things can seriously affect your pets, Look at my post beware of frontline for more information.
 You may also want to visit this site as well: Frontline products – silent killers.

-I will present you with the following video which is quite an eye-opener.
+I present you with the following video of 30 October 2017, which is quite an eye-opener.
 There are many harmful things in your home you are so used to that you do not realize they are dangerous.

 Source: NaturalHealth365 and My Life